Hamilton cycles in random geometric graphs: Comments on the -nearest neighbor proof

-Indeed, it also generalises to irregular distributions of vertices provided that the above bounds on $r_-$ and $r_+$ hold.
-For example, it holds in the square $S_n$ where the density of points in the Poisson Process decrease linearly from 10 to 1 across the square.
+Indeed, it also generalizes to irregular distributions of vertices provided that the above bounds on $r_-$ and $r_+$ hold.
+For example, it holds in the square $S_n$ where the~density of points in the Poisson Process decrease linearly from 10 to 1 across the square.

-\section{Closing Remarks and Open Questions}
+\section{Closing remarks and open questions}

-A related model where the result does not seem to follow easily from our methods is the directed version of the $k$-nearest neighbour graph.
-As mentioned above, the $k$-nearest neighbour model naturally gives rise to a directed graph and we can ask whether this has a directed Hamilton cycle.
-Note that this directed model is significantly different from the undirected: for example it is likely (see \cite{BBSW1}) that the obstruction to directed connectivity (i.e., the existence of a directed path between any two vertices) is a single vertex with in-degree zero; obviously this cannot occur in the undirected case where every vertex has degree at least $k$.
-In some other random graph models a sufficient condition for the existence of a Hamilton cycle (\whp) is that there are no vertices of in-degree or out-degree zero.
-Of course, in the directed $k$-nearest neighbour model every vertex has out-degree $k$ so we ask the following question.
+A related model where the result does not seem to follow easily from our methods is the directed version of the $k$-nearest neighbor graph.
+As mentioned above, the $k$-nearest neighbor model naturally gives rise to a directed graph, and we can ask whether this has a directed Hamilton cycle.
+Note that this directed model is significantly different from the undirected.
+For example, it is likely (see~\cite{BBSW1}) that the obstruction to directed connectivity (i.e., the existence of a directed path between any two vertices) is a single vertex with in-degree zero; obviously this cannot occur in the undirected case where every vertex has degree at least $k$.
+In some other random graph models a sufficient condition for the existence of a Hamilton cycle (whp) is that there are no vertices of in-degree or out-degree zero.
+Of course, in the directed $k$-nearest neighbor model every vertex has out-degree $k$ so we ask the following question. \begin{question*} Let $\vec G=\vec G_{n,k}$ be the directed $k$-nearest neighbor model.
+Is